nnhsse202021/Classroom-Music/README.md

 # Classroom-Music
 The Classroom Music web server allows a teacher to play a playlist of songs as chosen by their students.
-As it is right now, it has three different views: the sign-in, teacher, and student views.
+It has three different views: the sign-in, teacher, and student views.
 Each one serves a different function in playing music in the classroom.

 ## Usage:
-If you're simply interested in visiting the website, then you can visit https://classroom-music-public.thedoge.repl.co.
+If you're simply interested in using or visiting the website, then you can visit https://classroom-music-public.thedoge.repl.co.
+The website will work on any modern web browser (Chrome/Firefox/Microsoft Edge) and should work on all major operating systems (Windows/MacOS/Linux).

 ## Development
-If you want to run the server on your computer locally, here are the steps:
+If you want to run the server on your computer locally, here are the steps.
+Note: this has been tested on Mac OS X+ and Windows 10, but it should work on most operating systems.
 ### Installation:
 1. Pull the code from Github.
 2. Install node.js and npm.
 You can download it here: https://www.npmjs.com/get-npm.
 3. In the VScode terminal, enter the command `npm install`.
 This will install all the packages you need.
 ### Running the Program:
 1. In the VScode terminal, run the `index.js` file (by using the command `node index.js`).
 2. Open your favorite browser and go to the url `localhost:3000`.
+This will pull up a local version of the website. **Many features will not work on this version**, since the music server requires repl.it integration for databases.
 3. To stop running the server, press ctrl+C (not command+C if you’re on mac!).

 ## Sign-In